Researcher degrees of freedom

 Researcher degrees of freedom is a concept referring to the inherent flexibility involved in the process of designing and conducting a scientific experiment, and in analyzing its results.
 The term reflects the fact that researchers can choose between multiple ways of collecting and analyzing data, and these decisions can be made either arbitrarily or because they, unlike other possible choices, produce a positive and statistically significant result.
-As such, researcher degrees of freedom are often related to data dredging and other questionable research practices.
+The researcher degrees of freedom has positives such as affording the ability to look at nature from different angles, allowing new discoveries and hypotheses to be generated.
+However, researcher degrees of freedom can lead to data dredging and other questionable research practices where the different interpretations and analyses are taken for granted.
 Their widespread use represents an inherent methodological limitation in scientific research, and contributes to an inflated rate of false-positive findings.
 They can also lead to overestimated effect sizes.

 Though the concept of researcher degrees of freedom has mainly been discussed in the context of psychology, it can affect any scientific discipline.
 Like publication bias, the existence of researcher degrees of freedom has the potential to lead to an inflated degree of funnel plot asymmetry.
-Furthermore, studies with smaller sample sizes are more susceptible to the biasing influence of researcher degrees of freedom.
+It is also a potential explanation for p-hacking, as researchers have so many degrees of freedom to draw on, especially in the social and behavioral sciences.
+Multiverse analysis is a method that helps bring these degrees of freedom to light.
+Studies with smaller sample sizes are more susceptible to the biasing influence of researcher degrees of freedom.